tanaya2026/ExprCompareR/README.md

 computational scientists, and students interested in tissue-specific expression, post-transcriptional regulation, or biomarker discovery.

-ExprCompareR analyzes two types of biological data: RNA-expression data and protein expression data.
-This data is queried from established databases, namely the Genotype-Tissue Expression Project (GTEx)(Lonsdale et al., 2013) and Human Protein Atlas (HPA)(Thul et al., 2018).

-The RNA-expression data from GTEx has been derived from GTEx healthy donors and measures the amount of mRNA produced by each gene in various tissues.
-This data is available in Transcripts Per Million (TPM), and organized in tabular form, where the rows depict the gene expression, while the columns are tissue type, gene name, gene expression, etc.
-(Lonsdale et al., 2013)

-The protein-expression data from Human Protein Atlas, has been derived from HPA healthy and diseases tissue samples, and measures the abundance of proteins in various tissues, and is organized in a tabular form, having columns such as gene, tissue, level, reliability etc. This has been measured by techniques like immunohistochemistry and mass spectrometry (Thul et al., 2018).

-As the transcriptomic data and proteomic data come from different sources and different individuals, technical and biological variation can cause limitations in our package.
-However, our package transforms and normalizes data to achieve a fair comparison.

-The targeted audience for `ExprCompareR` are bioinformatics researchers, computational scientists or even students who are interested in exploring the relationship between gene expression at RNA and protein levels.
-Specifically, this package is designed for users who are interested in finding candidates for post-transcriptional regulation or studying tissue-specific RNA and protein expression or even biomarker discovery.
-Additionally, as `ExprCompareR` provides statistical/correlation analysis of RNA-seq and protein expression data sets as well as visualization tools, it can cater to users who are interested in utilizing these aspects as well.

-ExprCompareR is a combination of two words: Expression and Compare as the package deals with comparing RNA-seq expression and protein expression data.

 `ExprCompareR` was developed using:

 R version: 4.4.2 (2024-10-31 ucrt)